raspberrypilearning/i-made-you-a-book/en/step_3.md

 title: My pages are in the wrong order
 ---

-Check what order your backdrops are in, in the Paint editor.
-Click on the Stage pane and then the **Backdrops** tab to view the backdrops for your project.
+Check what order your backdrops are in: click on the Stage pane and then on the **Backdrops** tab to view the backdrops for your project.

 --- /collapse ---

 You might find a bug that is not listed here.
 Can you work out how to fix it?

 We love hearing about your bugs and how you fixed them.
-Use the feedback button at the bottom of this page if you found a different bug in your project.
+Use the **Send feedback** button at the bottom of this page and tell us if you found a different bug in your project.

 --- /task ---